 The lesions are usually painful and appear in areas where skin rubs together, such as your armpits or groin.
-Scars and tracts can develop under your skin after these lesions heal.
+After these lesions heal, scars and tracts can develop under your skin.

 - inner thighs